0

-Self-taught photographer Andrew Moore grew up in Tyneside, in the North East of England.
-In the early 1980s, he moved to London to attend university, and it was there where he first discovered his passion for photography and picked up a camera.
+Self-taught photographer Andrew Moore grew up in Tyneside in the industrial North East of England.
+In the early 1980s he moved to London to attend university, where he discovered photography and began documenting the city around him.
+With a camera in hand and a growing awareness of Britain’s social divides, he set out to record the pressures and transformations unfolding on the streets.

 Handsworth Riots, Birmingham, 1985.